 Under IFRS, investment properties and assets held for sale are measured in accordance with the fair value principle.
+A reclassification of other assets held for sale was carried out in connection with the agreement to sell the shares of a company in Spain holding an asset.

-The increases in investment properties (€67.4 million) mainly consist
+The increases in investment properties (€23.6 million) mainly consist of: